 “Self love, self respect, self worth – all interlinked and vital.”

 Self respect can be in short supply after being manipulated, abused and devalued by a psychopath.
-Losing our self respect stems from the feeling that we compromised our own values, dignity and boundaries.
+Losing our self respect stems from the feeling that we compromised our own values, dignity, and boundaries.

 You can regain your self respect.
 It is imperative that you do whatever it takes to restore it.
 When you do, your sense of self worth will follow.
 Losing something can really make you appreciate it more than you ever did before.
 Now you can have sturdy self respect and a strong sense of self-worth, and cherish and protect them.

+Self-respect permeates every aspect of your life.
 Having self respect is to honor yourself as a person and to accept yourself regardless of your life circumstances.
 Self-compassion can help you do just that and it’s is far more powerful than judging yourself harshly, which only adds to your injury.
 It is self-kindness as opposed to self-judgement.

 We are all a work in progress, but we’re worth loving and respecting just as we are now.
 That’s the truth, not feel-good nonsense, and I can prove it: You understand how abusive relationships work now.
 If your closest friend were to become involved in one, would you lose respect for her?
 Would you treat her so harshly that her sense of self-worth was crushed?
 Probably not.
 Then why should you lose respect for yourself?
 Become your own best friend — it can be your greatest strength.